top of page

 Want to Learn More?

-Use the navigation at the left to check out my gallery, classes I am offering, and exhibits I am participating in.
+Use the navigation at the left to check out my gallery, classes I am offering, and the latest events I am participating in.
 Also check out my blog which includes ramblings about glass, my inspirations, and many freely available fused glass tutorials.

 © 2009 - 2025 Dana Worley.
 All work on this site, including art work , tutorials, and other content, is copyrighted.
 It may not be copied or redistributed without express written permission.